 - A hearth pad of solid masonry (brick or tile on concrete and mortared in place) - A prefabricated hearth pad listed to UL1618 approved standards.
-These pads are made to be placed on an existing floor.
-Woodstock Soapstone Company has a good selection of these pre-made pads. - A custom designed pad constructed of approved non-combustible materials which will protect the floor from sparks, hot coals, and ashes; and prevents heat from being transferred onto the floor beneath.
+These pads are made to be placed on an existing floor. - A custom designed pad constructed of approved non-combustible materials which will protect the floor from sparks, hot coals, and ashes; and prevents heat from being transferred onto the floor beneath.